trexcoe/smile-jenkins/README.md

 # T-Rex SMILE®: Jenkins

-Varios Seed Jobs For Various Jenkins including the one used by T-Rex SMILE
+Various Seed Jobs For Various Jenkins including the one used by T-Rex SMILE®

 ## Jenkins rpm jenkins-2.222.1-1.1.noarch.rpm